GeWu-Lab/MUSIC-AVQA/README.md

 </div>

-## Music-AVQA Dataset
+## MUSIC-AVQA Dataset

-The large-scale Music-AVQA dataset of musical performance, which contains **45,867 question-answer pairs**, distributed in **9,290 videos** for over 150 hours.
+The large-scale MUSIC-AVQA dataset of musical performance, which contains **45,867 question-answer pairs**, distributed in **9,290 videos** for over 150 hours.
 All QA pairs types are divided into **3 modal scenarios**, which contain **9 question types** and **33 question templates**.
 Finally, as an open-ended problem of our AVQA tasks, all 42 kinds of answers constitute a set for selection.

 - QA examples